Boston Red Sox minor league players

 Below is a partial list of players in the Boston Red Sox minor league organization.
 Players individually listed here have not yet played in Major League Baseball (MLB), but have reached an advanced level of achievement or notoriety (most minor league players do not meet these criteria).
 Some notable players in the minor leagues may have their own profile pages, such as first-round draft picks.
 Note that anyone with a past MLB appearance has their own profile page, even if they are currently playing in the minor leagues.

-Franklin Arias
+Angel Bastardo

-Franklin Alexander Arias (born November 19, 2005) is a Venezuelan professional baseball shortstop and second baseman in the Boston Red Sox organization.
+Angel Jose Bastardo (born June 18, 2002) is a Venezuelan professional baseball pitcher in the Boston Red Sox organization.